 Use our 10-point checklist below to determine which international money transfer service is right for you.

 - Frequency & Purpose.
 Some money transfer companies work well if you need to make a once-off large transfer, e.g. paying tuition or buying property.
 Other services were designed for small businesses to make frequent, small(er) transfers.
-So, when looking at the various options, the first thing you should do is determine how often you need t
+So, when looking at the various options, the first thing you should do is determine how often you need to transfer money.

 - Transfer fees.
 To determine how expensive a certain service is, you must know the applicable fees.
 One way international money transfer firms make money, is by charging a transfer fee.
 The transfer fee is generally a flat fee, between £5 or £10.
 Some firms waive this fee entirely.
 Certain providers offer services and tools to help detect optimal timing for the transfer.
 Depending on the transfer amount and service quality savings might outweigh fees.